South Kent School: Distinguished alumni

+Athletes

-Father Sill wrote in his proposal for the founding of Kent School that it would be "to provide...for boys of ability and character, who presumably on graduation must be self-supporting...Simplicity, self-reliance and directness...."
-Seventeen years later, he and his partners in the South Kent venture adopted that as the new school's guiding principles.
-In the early 2000s, Headmaster Vadnais and the Board recognized that young athletes with professional aspirations not only fit Father Sill's description,. many of them were likely to see high school as the final step in their education.
-The number of notable athletes who have graduated from South Kent has burgeoned during the past quarter-century.
-They include:
+Father Sill wrote in his proposal for the founding of Kent School that it would " provide...for boys of ability and character, who presumably on graduation must be self-supporting...Simplicity, self-reliance and directness...."
+Seventeen years later, he and his partners in the South Kent venture adopted the final phrase as the new school's motto.

+In the early 2000s, Headmaster Vadnais and the Board recognized that young athletes with professional aspirations fit Father Sill's description, and many were likely to see high school as their final educational endeavor.
+The number of notable athletes who have graduated from South Kent has burgeoned during the 21st century.
+Alumni athletes who have proven outstanding include: